haverford-cs/meta-net/README.md

   model had poor accuracy on it (much lower than the test acc).
 It might be more useful to use cross-validation instead.

-12/9/2019: Gareth (2 Hours)
+12/9/2019: Gareth (4 Hours)
-  1) Added reduced convnet model which gets us down to 1.6 million parameters and almost 97% accuracy!!!
+  1) Added reduced convnet model wh   ich gets us down to 1.6 million parameters and almost 97% accuracy!!!
   2) Recalculated some of the model benchmarks with different amounts of regularization, added batch normalization to multi-scale.
+  3) Added additional models for graph of params vs accuracy

+12/10/2019: Emile (3 hours)
+  1) Completed rotations and shifts, and will continue with flips
+  2) made command line arguments easy to parse
+  3) Ran models with rotations and shifts

+12/11/2019: Emile (3 hours)
+  1) Confusion Matrices + images
+  2) KNN running baseline
+  3)

+12/12/2019: Emile (3 hours)
+  1) model saves

 ## Todo
-1) Image transformations, shouldn't be too difficult with tensorflow datasets?
-Want image flips, maybe some zooms and brightness changes too?
-2) Model quantization
+1) Flips
-3) Save model
+2) Save model
-4) KNN as baseline
-5) Analyze confusion matrices
-6) Generate learning curves for presentation
+5) Generate learning curves for presentation
-7) Generate graphs of model parameters/size vs accuracy
+6) Generate graphs of model parameters/size vs accuracy
+7) Generate misclassified
+8) Models to Images

 ## Working with GPUs and lab computers
 It is currently impossible to commit from the lab computers to remote without